Kan Takahama: Career

 While working at Garo several readers told Takahama that her style was similar to that of French comics, she disagreed at first until the president of Garo at the time suggested her works specifically resembled the works of Frédéric Boilet.
 After purchasing one of his works titled Yukiko's Spinach she discovered the similarities between her work and his, specifically the focus on capturing daily life.
 Takahama researched Boilet further and came across his proposal for the Nouvelle manga movement which sought to combine mature manga stories with the art style of Franco-Belgian comics.
 His ideas led her to reach out to him believing she could bring something to his project.
 After working together to produce the story 'Mariko Parade, the two met at the Angoulême International Comics Festival in 2002, in search of a publisher where the major publisher Casterman took interest.
 After this collaboration, Takahama published her first story in French for the magazine Bang!, titled Bons Baisers d'Angoulême.
 The story was a good-humoured account of her visit to the Angoulême festival.
 Soon after she released the story Awabi in Japan, in 2004.

 Takahama continued to work with Casterman for a few years.
 Her next manga titled Nagi Watari - Oyobi Sono Hoka no Tanpen was published in 2006 in Japan, although it was later released in France in 2009 as part of a collection titled L'Eau amère (translated to Bitter Water) that included her previously released story, Awabi.
 Starting in 2004 Casterman had also commissioned Takahama and two other mangakas to produce a new project titled Two Espressos.
 The project was met with issues, the two other mangakas withdrew halfway through production leaving Takahama to work alone, she was further delayed by family issues leading to the eventual release of this story after five years in 2010.

-In the following years, Takahama worked on several mangas the first of which was Sad Girl, (produced as part of a Casterman collection in 2012).Yotsuya-ku Hanazono-chō, was her next piece.
+In the following years, Takahama worked on several manga the first of which was Sad Girl, (produced as part of a Casterman collection in 2012).Yotsuya-ku Hanazono-chō, was her next piece.
 At the time Takahama worked part-time at an eel shop which meant for the first time she drew her illustrations digitally instead of in pen to save time.
 This work was published by Takeshobō in 2013.
 She went on to produce Chou no Michiyuki (translated to Flight of the Butterflies), released in 2014 and given praise from the well respected mangaka, Jirō Taniguchi.

 In 2016, Takahama began to publish the first in what is her current longest and most complex series of manga, titled Nyx no Lantern.
 The series finished in 2019 and consisted of 6 volumes.
 The story focused on a young orphan gifted with clairvoyance set between Japan and France during the years of the Paris Universal Exposition of 1878.
 The series was well received and won the 2018 excellence award at the Japan Media Arts Festival, as well as the 24th Tezuka Osamu Cultural Prize in 2020.